 - Always unplug appliances when not in use, and choose a kitchen design with storage solutions perfect to fit those appliances.

 - Remove breakable ornaments that could be knocked over, and read up on houseplants that could be poisonous to pets.

-Our pets want to be a part of family and daily life, so building in an area for a pet bed is a great idea to your kitchen layout.
-Your pet is able to snuggle while you do the daily chores, and can share your mealtime with you (if your seating area is in the kitchen).
+Our pets want to be a part of the family and daily life, so building in an area for a pet bed is a great idea to your kitchen layout.
+Your pet is able to snuggle while you do the daily chores and can share your mealtime with you (if your seating area is in the kitchen).
 You can incorporate a pet bed underneath the cabinetry or an over-hang (like the one in our Bishop’s Stortford and Chelmsford projects).

 Pet proofing your kitchen…

 - Durable worktops are a perfect idea to build into your kitchen design.
 Choose a material that is durable and scratch-resistant, like granite or quartz.